 Today, the future of the automotive industry seems clear.
-All vehicles are expected to eventually be connected to the world around them, capable of driving themselves, and free of traditional fossil fuels inputs.
+All vehicles are expected to eventually be connected to the world around them, capable of driving themselves, and powered by electricity generated mainly by alternative energy.
 However, it is taking time for these transitions to be realized.

 For years, many of us have dreamed about what future transportation systems would look like.
 Some of our imagining was spurred by the futuristic cartoons of our youth.
 In 1962, Hanna-Barbera Productions added images to our dreams when it released The Jetsons.
 This whimsical family of the future darted about in aerocars, employed robots for housekeeping, and lived in Skypad Apartments, which was equipped with automated appliances.

 While artificial intelligence (AI) has helped achieve smarter homes, advances in mobility have not kept pace with those in the Jetsons’ hometown of Orbit City.
 Over the past couple of years, however, the stars seem to have aligned for the electric vehicle (EV) industry, whose sales doubled in 2021 from the previous year.
 In 2012, 120,000 EVs were sold worldwide.
-In 2021 more than that were sold each week.
-Still only 10 percent of global car sales were electric in 2021, creating an enormous runway for growth for automakers and their suppliers that are able to take advantage of this trend.
+In 2022 more than that were sold each week.
+Still, only 1 percent of global car sales were electric in 2022, creating an enormous runway for growth for automakers and their suppliers that are able to take advantage of this trend.

 How will these companies make the transition to a Jetsons-like world?

 Ernest Hemingway perhaps said it best when writing about a man’s plunge into bankruptcy.
 It happens “gradually, and then suddenly.”